isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 by shaping policies both locally and internationally.&nbsp;</p>
 <p>Musa is instrumental in SBF’s efforts in advocating for policies that
 support business transformation and international economic engagement.
-The organization has launched initiatives to promote sustainability, digitalisation, and talent development among businesses.
+The organisation has launched initiatives to promote sustainability, digitalisation, and talent development among businesses.
 Additionally, SBF has facilitated international collaborations and partnerships to enhance the global competitiveness of Singaporean enterprises.&nbsp;</p>
 <p>Prior to joining SBF in November 2023, Musa spent over 17 years in the
-Singapore Public Service, holding various leadership positions in organizations such as the Monetary Authority of Singapore, Ministry of Finance, Ministry of Manpower, and Ministry of Trade and Industry.
+Singapore Public Service, holding various leadership positions in organisations such as the Monetary Authority of Singapore, Ministry of Finance, Ministry of Manpower, and Ministry of Trade and Industry.
 Notably, he served as Senior Director of the Futures, Strategy and Plans Division at the Ministry